voc0der/NWNLogRotator/README.md

 ![Screenshot of NWNLogRotator would be here](https://raw.githubusercontent.com/ravenmyst/NWNLogRotator/master/app1.png)

 # In Development
-1) Allowing automatic modification of nwnplayer.ini file to Enable logging.
-2) Folder picker, or detect NWN log directory button that rotates between known stores and finds them.
+1) Folder picker, or detect NWN log directory button that rotates between known stores and finds them.
-3) Convert FileHandler to a class.
+2) Convert FileHandler to a class.
-4) Add Http.Get to allow user to specify custom parsing off a list from a source like github.
+3) Add Http.Get to allow user to specify custom parsing off a list from a source like github.